 Hormone replacement therapy uses bio-identical hormones to maintain your metabolism and offset hormone imbalance symptoms as you age.
 Your physician can evaluate your current health and other factors to determine whether this medical treatment is right for you.

-Whether you have suffered a workplace injury, a car accident injury, or any other type of accident injury in Atlanta , dealing with the aftermath can feel like a challenge.
+Whether you have suffered a workplace injury, a car accident injury, or any other type of accident injury in Marietta GA or the Greater Atlanta area, dealing with the aftermath can feel like a challenge.
 Following any type of accident injury, it’s essential to schedule a medical exam so you can begin receiving any medical care you may need for pain management or to promote proper healing.
 In many cases, your medical treatment will consist of several visits over time to monitor your condition and evaluate and create ignorer to spend up the healing process.

 After an accident injury, it’s important to remember that recovery will take time.
 By taking proactive steps to seek medical care as soon as possible, you will reduce your recovery time and minimize any pain or discomfort you will feel for a faster, healthier, and fuller recovery.